RamlaBurhan/NGINX_EC2/README.md

-# Deploy NGINX on AWS EC2 with custom domain
+# Deploy NGINX on AWS EC2 with Custom Domain

 ### This project guides you through: